 TWAN Identifier contains the Relay Identity.
 However, what the Relay Identity indicates is not clearly described in TS 29.274.
 The Relay Identity is assumed to be an identification of a TWAG in the TWAN.
 This is because the TWAG forwards packets between the UE-TWAG point-to-point link and the S2a tunnel for that UE according to section 16.1.2 in TS 23.402.

 Discussion:

-Give a specific reference to the stage2 where Relay ID is described.
-This references further specific detail.
+A specific reference to the stage2, where the Relay ID is described is required.
+This will then reference the further specific detail required.